-The ADIS16354 provides two general-purpose pins that enable digital input/output control using the SPI.
+The ADIS16350 provides two general-purpose pins that enable digital input/output control using the SPI.
 The GPIO_CTRL control register establishes the configuration of these pins and handles the SPI-to-pin controls.
 Each pin provides the flexibility of both input (read) and output (write) operations.

-For example, writing 0x0202 to this register establishes Line 2 as an output and sets its level as a 1.
+The contents of this register are volatile.
+For example, writing a 0x0202 to this register establishes Line 2 as an output and sets its level as a 1.
 Writing 0x0000 to this register establishes both lines as inputs, and their status can be read through Bit 8 and Bit 9 of this register.